Coronavirus Situation Report

 Payment and Fees

 We fully understand that these uncertain times can be difficult for many, also from the financial perspective.
 Please be assured that we are doing our best to cope with these uncertainties.
-For this reason, we have updated our terms and conditions a few weeks ago.
+For this reason, we have updated our terms and conditions.
 We have decided to follow very student friendly cancellation and refund policies until COVID-19 is over.
 We offer our students the option to change their destination or postpone the semester free of charge, if wished.
 Furthermore, we fully refund application fees and tuition fees of our students, if they cancel their semester abroad up to one month before the semester starts.

 Due to the current situation, we, at Asia Exchange, understand that you might have questions and worries that need immediate attention.
 We are here for that!
 Please find below the main contacts with whom you can request a meeting or phone call to talk about anything you wish to speak about.